STMicroelectronics/ism330dhcx-rs/examples/fsm_freefall_detection_stm32f401re_embassy/README.md

 - The device ID is read and verified; if mismatched, the program panics.
 - The sensor is reset to default configuration and the program waits until reset completes.
 - The embedded Finite State Machine is configured by applying a predefined program for free fall detection.
-- This configuration is generated from a Universal Configuration File (UCF) and applied at runtime using a dedicated crate that interprets UCF entries into sensor register writes.
+- This configuration is generated from a Universal Configuration File (JSON) and applied at runtime using a dedicated crate that interprets JSON entries into sensor register writes.
 - Interrupt routing is configured to route the FSM interrupt to the INT1 pin.
 - Interrupt notification mode is set to pulsed embedded latched mode.